sadighian/crypto-rl/README.md

  - Superior performance metrics (e.g., 10x data compression)

-The **arctic tick store** data model is essentially a `list` of `dict`s, where each `dict` is an incoming tick from the exchanges.
+The **arctic tick store** data model is essentially a `list` of `dict`s, where each `dict` is an incoming order book snapshot
 - Each `list` consists of `./common_components/configs.CHUNK_SIZE` ticks (e.g., 100,000)
 - All currency pairs are stored in the **same** MongoDB collection